MHR1985/DSC_ExamProject/README.md

 One of the benefits of visualisation is to see trends over time, providing a basis to be able to make predictions.
 In order to make predictions you need to be able to see what has happened in the past and present, enabling you to predict the future.

 # Authors:
+- Martin Høigaard Cupello
+- Kenneth Leo Hansen
+- Frederik Blem
-Martin Høigaard Cupello, Kenneth Leo Hansen, Frederik Blem, Simon Bojesen
+- Simon Bojesen